 How shall we begin?
 This is a perplexing question for an author, one that I have not been able to resolve with much satisfaction.
 The words cascade, one after the other, setting a course that shall take us from here to there.
 Will it be this path or that?
 The answer has a feeling of finality, which makes it all the more dreadful.
 We cannot return and undo those first words, though we may ask forgiveness and replace them with others.

 I have sometimes thought about beginning a book somewhere in the middle.
 For that is where every writer stands when they begin writing: with just enough understanding to know there is something interesting to be said, but not so much that they have determined what to say.
 Or how they will say it.
 The best writing takes the form of discovery.
 We set off in one direction, find ourselves at a dead end, and retrace our steps and reorganize our paragraphs.
 Readers receive the finished project, sequentially developed and impeccably outlined, to help the reading go down quickly and painlessly.
 Almost as though it were a bit of bad medicine.
-But readers unwittingly miss the chaotic, exhilirating process of finding these things out.
+But readers unwittingly miss the chaotic, exhilarating process of finding these things out.

 In the pages that follow, I have not given up the sequential format altogether, but I have not felt bound by it either.
 I have not attempted to comprehend my subject and then regurgitate it.
 Instead, I have sought to place myself within it and explore from within—to explore and provide an outline, not the final word.
 That is an indelicate way of putting it that is also imprecise.
 The problem will be repeated.